Monday, March 24, 2025

 “I haven't adopted a revolutionary way of looking at the world that I'm intent on imposing on everyone else.
 Everyone else is imposing their revolution on me.
 All I've done is refuse to capitulate.
 I stayed in the exact same place while the rest of the world has careened off to la-la land.”

 Shriver has strong views and she does not hesitate to weave them into her writing with an acerbic edge, harshness, and dark humour.
 All of her writing is strongly anti-religious.
-She is clearly addressing the social justice, inclusivity, diversity and the cancel culture of the Western world.
+She is clearly addressing social justice, inclusivity, diversity and the cancel culture of the Western world.
 Even when I disagree with her perspective, or hold another opinion, I love her writing.
 She makes me think, question, and consider.

 Wednesday, February 5, 2025